rehierl/abstract-properties/16-x-tree-encodings/16-1-enc-parent-refs/1-1-in-level-order.md

 ```

 Recall that a level-order trace is such that each child order is a substring
-(i.e. not just a suborder) to the trace, which is why such a trace can be
+(i.e. not just a suborder) to the level-order trace, which is why such a trace
-described as a sequence of child orders.
+can be described as a sequence of child orders.

-Note that the first node of a default level-order trace is always the tree's
+Note that the first node of a default level-order trace is the tree's root.
+In
-root.
-In contrary to that, the last node of such a trace is not necessarily
+contrary to that, the last node of such a trace is not necessarily a descendant
-a descendant of the root's last child.
-That is because the last node may be
+of the root's last child.
+That is because the last node may be a descendant of
-a descendant of any node that is a child to tree's root.
+any node that is a child to tree's root.

 <!-- ======================================================================= -->
 ## encoding